-Budget - The BWL Commissioners approved a \$267.3 million operating expense budget (excluding depreciation) for fiscal year 2018.
-Actual expenses (excluding depreciation) were \$261.5 million.
-The capital improvement budget, net of customer contributions in aid of construction, was \$139.5 million for FY2018, and actual net capital expenditures were \$88.9 million.
-The difference between the capital budget and actual spend is due to a change in the project timeline for a new combined cycle natural gas power plant.
+Budget - The BWL Commissioners approved a \$266.2 million operating expense budget (excluding depreciation) for fiscal year 2019.
+Actual expenses (excluding depreciation and impairment) were \$244.5 million.
+The capital improvement budget, net of customer contributions in aid of construction, was \$189.6 million for FY2019, and actual net capital expenditures were \$129.0 million.
+The difference between the capital budget and actual spend is due to a change within the project timeline for a new combined cycle natural gas power plant, Delta Energy Park.

 Financing Activities - In June of 2018, Revenue Bond Anticipation Notes Series 2018 were issued to fund project start-up costs for a new combined cycle natural gas power plant.
 The 2018 Note Series will provide funding for up to \$100 million in project costs for a period of up to 18 months.
 Prior to the end of the 18-month period, Revenue Bonds will be issued to extinguish the outstanding notes and provide additional project funding for the plant and other system improvements.
-The new 250 MW plant is currently budgeted at \$450 million and is scheduled to begin operation in FY 2021.
+In June of 2019, \$319,875,000 of Utility System Revenue Bonds, Series 2019A were issued for the purposes of paying costs to acquire and construct a natural gas combined cycle facility (Delta Energy Park) and other system improvements, paying a portion of the BWL's outstanding 2018 Note Series, providing for the payment of capitalized interest on the Series 2019 Bonds, and paying costs of issuance of the Series 2019 Bonds.
+The cost of Delta Energy Park is budgeted at up to \$500 million and is scheduled to begin operation in FY 2021.